openplanet-nl/nadeoapi-docs/docs/live/clubs/club.md

 }
 ```

-If the club does not exist, the response will contain an error:
+If the club does not exist, the response will contain an error (status 404):

 ```json
 ["club:error-notFound"]